zc-alexfan/Hierarchical-Localization/README.md

 # hloc - the hierarchical localization toolbox

+> Acknowledgement: Source code is from [hloc](https://github.com/cvg/Hierarchical-Localization).
+We adapted it for object pose estimation in [HOLD](https://github.com/zc-alexfan/hold).
+If you find [HOLD](https://github.com/zc-alexfan/hold) useful, consider citing hloc as well.

 This is `hloc`, a modular toolbox for state-of-the-art 6-DoF visual localization.
 It implements [Hierarchical Localization](https://arxiv.org/abs/1812.03506), leveraging image retrieval and feature matching, and is fast, accurate, and scalable.
 This codebase combines and makes easily accessible years of research on image matching and Structure-from-Motion.

 With `hloc`, you can: